josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🐓_have_you_noticed.md

 this is our world.

-but dont tell they i told you.
+but dont tell them i told you.

 we must be good gorls,

-which translates:
+which translates as:

 "we must shut the fuck up right now".

+g-d forbid they might have to hear

+that it hurts,

+what they do to us.

+2025-09-30

+#notallmen you soft shits.